xingchenzhang/xingchenzhang.github.io/_pages/teaching.md

 ---
 {% include base_path %}

-I enjoy doing research and seeing students improve through my teaching.
+I enjoy seeing students improve through my teaching.
 As Mencius the philosopher said, **attracting talented individuals from all over the world and educating them is one of the greatest joys in life**.

 **At University of Exeter**